OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/fa/ratios.md

 ---
 title: ratios
-description: A comprehensive guide on using the 'ratios' function.
-It offers an in-depth analysis of a company's ratios over time, which includes financial metrics like Payout Ratio, Price-to-Book Ratio, Debt equity ratio, Dividend payout ratio and much more.
+description: "A comprehensive guide on using the 'ratios' function.
+It offers an in-depth" analysis of a company's ratios over time, which includes financial metrics like Payout Ratio, Price-to-Book Ratio, Debt equity ratio, Dividend payout ratio and much more.